 A common mistake that can lead to a pedestrian-vehicle collision is using roads in urban areas that do not have sidewalks.
 It is not safe for a pedestrian to walk alongside the edge of the road, even in a place with a wide shoulder.
 Senior pedestrians should only take routes with sidewalks throughout Denver.
 They should choose routes with slower-moving traffic and lower speed limits whenever possible, such as residential streets with speed bumps and other measures to reduce speeds.
 Areas with lower speed limits help to keep pedestrians safe.
 Seniors and all pedestrians should walk in a direction facing oncoming traffic.
 This may allow the pedestrian to move out of the way if an oncoming vehicle veers into his or her path.

-Most pedestrian collisions occur while the pedestrian is trying to cross the road.
+Most pedestrian accidents occur while the pedestrian is trying to cross the road.
 Seniors should only cross at safe locations: marked crosswalks and intersections.
 No pedestrian should break Colorado’s traffic laws by jaywalking, or crossing the road in between two marked intersections.
 Jaywalking can be unexpected for drivers, who may not notice or see a crossing pedestrian in time to stop.
 Jaywalking also increases the risk of a pedestrian stepping off a curb when it is not safe to do so – especially if that pedestrian is older and has poor eyesight and hearing.
 A senior should only use a crosswalk, and only when it is safe to cross.

 Road users breaking traffic laws is a leading cause of pedestrian accidents.
 While many collisions stem from driver errors, pedestrians making mistakes while crossing the road also contribute.
 Elderly pedestrians should walk with caregivers if they cannot see traffic control signs or safely understand when to cross.
 Senior citizens must pay attention to roadway signs when walking, and especially when crossing.
 Pedestrians should only cross streets and intersections when given the signal to do so.
 They should cross at intersections with traffic control devices whenever possible.